BryceLagerberg/Login-System/README.md

 [X] make a chat system

-#THINGS THAT NEED TO BE DONE/FIXED OR UPLOADED---------------------------------------------------------------------------

-[ ] *add a change username option?

 [X] Open Sql to wifi

-[ ] make an applications tab with cool tools like web browser and calculator etc

-[ ] *make good flair, remove bad flair

-[ ] *add a drag and drop to the profile pictures so you can change easier

-[ ] add password requirements

-[ ] add check box/ x for password requirements being met or not

-[ ] add description for password and username requirements above or below their text boxes

 [X] change profile picture through right click instead of button

-[ ] make profileWindow expandable

-[ ] make the friends list live update and organize by online/offline status

-[ ] add a remember my username checkbox to the login

-[ ] make the server and database selection a pop out window accessable by a settings symbol or something

-[ ] create sql stored procedures

 [x] on friends list make the loggedIn update in real time